Students' union: Israel

 The National Union of Israeli Students (NUIS) is the sole organization that represents over 300,000 students of 61 higher education institutes and vocational schools in Israel.
 We believe that the young age group of Israel, comprising almost half of the Israel's population, is the living force of society.
 NUIS was established in 1934, before establishment the state of Israel.

-The Student Union's main activity is to widespread and include a variety of activities portraying its worldview regarding the students’ role, responsibilities and benefits within the Israeli society.
+The Student Union's main activity is to widespread and include a variety of activities portraying its worldview regarding the students' role, responsibilities and benefits within the Israeli society.
 The union is composed of professional departments enacting the decisions made for, and with the student community, in addition to local student unions in each of the higher education institutes.
 The central role of the union is to protect the student's status and rights, while strengthening its social purpose as the leading organization driving lively activities among the students.

+Global level

+The earliest attempt at a students' union at the global level was likely the Confédération Internationale des Étudiants that existed from 1919 until 1939 when its Paris headquarters was destroyed by the Nazis.
+Students' unions from around the world formed the International Union of Students after the Second World War.
+In the mid-twentieth century, Cold War tensions prompted student unions from the United States and other allied countries to form a competing organization, the International Student Conference.
+After the Cold War, students' unions of the world appear to have reunited under the banner of the International Union of Students judging from the list of members on its Wikipedia page and from what can be deduced from a 2000 report issued by its leadership.
+However, a combination of membership, financial, and bureaucratic crises resulted in the International Union of Students collapsing sometime around the 2000s.

+By the 2020s, two new attempts at a student government at the global level had emerged, the Global Student Forum led by a group of continental and supra-campus student unions and the Global Student Government that comprised an assortment of student unions and international subject-based student governments.
+In 2024, the Global Student Forum and the Global Student Government joined forces under the banner of the former.